Warwick holds 58th Annual Gaspee Days Parade

 Several members of the 12 News team participated in the parade including Chief Meteorologist Tony Petraca, meteorologists T.J.
 Del Santo and Steven Matregrano, anchor Mike Montecalvo, reporter Amanda Pitts and Rhode Show co-host Will Gilbert.

-The Gaspee Days concludes Sunday, with a reenactment of the Burning of the Gaspee at Pawtuxet Park at 4:00 p.m.
+The Gaspee Days concluded Sunday, with a reenactment of the Burning of the Gaspee at Pawtuxet Park.